ianroberts131/ianroberts131.github.io/_posts/2017-1-28-kevin-bacon.md

 `node_queue = [0]`

-We then start a loop that will recursively search for our target node until it is found.
+We then start a loop that will search for our target node until it is found.
 We start by grabbing the last element in the queue:

 `curr_node = node_queue.pop`